 get an amazing nighttime view over Marina Bay Sands and the river.

-This is also one of the most romantic things to do in Singapore for couples as
+You should definitely see Singapore at night when all the buildings are lit up and shining, otherwise, you won’t get to truly experience this authentic city.
+This is also one of the most romantic things to do in Singapore for couples as well.

 Where To Stay in Singapore

-Hotel Bencoolen is even cheaper and has a mind-blowing terrace with Jacuzzi on
+Great value for money – Carlton Hotel Singapore this 5-star hotel can be surprisingly affordable if you book it well in advance!
+Alternatively, Hotel Bencoolen is even cheaper and has a mind-blowing terrace with Jacuzzi on the rooftop!

 Where to eat in Singapore

-local places advised by the lovely Denise from InterContinental who was born in Singapore:
+Here are all of the popular local places advised by the lovely Denise from InterContinental who was born in Singapore:

 Loof – one of the best (and not touristy) rooftop bars in the city!

-bar & kitchen
+Tess bar & kitchen

-Chew Desserts – for great Chinese desserts
+Ah Chew Desserts – for great Chinese desserts

-a combination of contemporary and traditional dishes
+Candlenut – a combination of contemporary and traditional dishes

 Imperial Treasure Super Peking Duck – some say this might be the best Peking duck in Singapore!

 Warong Nasi Pariaman – Indonesian cuisine